Stories |

 Seven-forty-five.
 On the dot.

-Her coffee was waiting this time, sleeve stamped with the golden emblem, her name printed bold across it.
-The barista greeted her with a bright smile, cheerful, flawless.
+Her coffee was waiting this time, sleeve gleaming with the golden emblem of a fully compliant household.
+The barista greeted her with a bright, too-smooth smile, the kind people give when the system is watching their customer service score.

 She didn’t return it.

-She took the cup, eyes hollow, and walked out into the morning.
+She took the cup, eyes hollow, and walked out into the morning, not comforted, just corrected.

 The most perfect prisons don't have walls.
 They have Terms of Service Agreements.